andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_04_Haxby_Timing.rst

 .. note::

-  If you are uncertain about how to fill in the rest of the fields, a copy of the script can be downloaded here (INSERT LINK).
+  If you are uncertain about how to fill in the rest of the fields, a copy of the script can be downloaded `here <https://github.com/andrewjahn/MachineLearning/blob/main/Haxby_Script_job.m>`__.

 Lastly, add this line to the end of the script in order to run the code: